-Section 606.
-Pledge of Revenues.-The governing body of any local government unit which has determined to issue any revenue bonds or notes, or any guaranteed revenue bonds or notes, may provide, by ordinance, for such pledges of or priorities in such rentals, revenues, receipts, rates and charges to be received from projects of the issuing local government unit as may be desirable.
-Such pledge or priority shall be perfected as against the local government unit, all creditors thereof, and all third parties, in accordance with the terms of such ordinance, from and after the filing of such ordinance in the office for the recording of deeds in the county in which such local government unit is located, notwithstanding the provisions of any other law.
+Pledge of Revenues.-The governing body of any local Section 606. government unit which has determined to issue any revenue bonds or notes, or any guaranteed revenue bonds or notes, may provide, by ordinance, for such pledges of or priorities in such rentals, revenues, receipts, rates and charges to be received from projects of the issuing local government unit as may be desirable.
+Such pledge or priority shall be perfected as a security interest against all creditors of the local government unit, all creditors thereof, and all third parties, in accordance with the terms of such ordinance, from and after the filing of such ordinance in the office for the recording of deeds in the county in which such local government unit is located, notwithstanding the provisions of any other law.] a financing statement or statements in accordance with the Uniform Commercial Code.
+For the purpose of such filing the sinking fund depositary may act as representative bond or note holders and, in such capacity, execute and file the financing statement and any continuation or termination statements as secured party.